fatih/vim-go-tutorial/README.md

 # Hello World!

-Open a new file from your terminal:
+Open the `main.go` file from your terminal:

 ```
 vim main.go
 ```

-As you see, vim-go automatically populated the content with a simple main package.
-Save the file with `:w`.
+It's a very basic file that prints `vim-go` to stdout.

 # Run it